When it comes to bringing back an extinct creature, we often think first of dinosaurs.

 For scientists, however, the animal to return to the land of the living is not the T. rex but Mammuthus primigenius, otherwise known as the woolly mammoth.

 These hairy beasts went extinct some 10,000 years ago, but for much of the past decade, serious strides have been made to revive the woolly mammoth in some fashion.
-The possibility of reviving the woolly mammoth even graced the cover of National Geographic in 2013, with an illustration of the animal, along with others, walking out of a beaker.
+The possibility of reviving the woolly mammoth even graced the cover of National Geographic, with an illustration of the animal, along with others, walking out of a beaker.

 Why are scientists focused on the woolly mammoth's de-extinction?
 And should we even be doing it in the first place?